ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

    ```
    Since we delete the deployment, the replicaset and the pods were deleted as well.

-## Imperative creation using the `create` command
+## Using the `create` command to create a pod
 1. Another way to create the pod is by using the `create` command.
 This command creates a resource from a file in either JSON or YAML format.
-We have provided this file as `nginx.yaml` in the current directory.
+We have provided this file as `nginx-create.yaml` in the current directory.
+Notice that this command is also imperative.
+It is explicitly telling kubectl what to create.
 The file specifies the container name to be deployed in the pod.
    ```
-      $ kubectl create -f nginx.yaml
+      $ kubectl create -f nginx-create.yaml
          pod/nginx created
    ```
 2. You can again get the pod by using the get command